-With the help of our passionate staff members, we are constantly brainstorming and researching for the newest products and services on the market.
+With the help of our passionate staff members we are constantly brainstorming and researching new products and services on the market.

 Since we only hire staff who are completely dedicated to helping dogs live better lives, we feel that this gives us an edge over other companies who offer similar services.

-From ordering cakes/ cupcakes to a one-on-one dog fitting service, where do you get your ideas from, and what is next for the Dogfather?
+From ordering pupcakes to one-on-one dog fittings, where do you get your ideas from, and what is next for Dogfather?

-We have a slew of ideas in the pipelines at the moment.
+We have lots of ideas in the pipeline at the moment.
 With our second location opening soon, we will have more space to provide more innovative services and products.
 We are very excited to be announcing the launch of this new store in 2018.

-What has changed within your business since you expanded by including a cafe and a grooming facility?
+What has changed within your business since you expanded by including a cafe and grooming facility?

-The Cafe and the Grooming facility came about because Dogfather wants to provide all the services that one would need for their dog in one space.
+The cafe and grooming facility came about because we want to provide all the services that one would need for their dog in one space.

-While we are a tiny shop, we do try very hard to provide as many services and products that we possibly can under one small roof.
+While we are a tiny shop, we do try very hard to provide as many services and products that we possibly can.

 Now that we’ve outgrown our tiny space, we have finally found a second location to help serve our customers needs better.

-The products you sell in your boutique are very unique and not commercial at all!
+The products you sell in your boutique are very unique.
 How have you sourced these products and what made you decide to sell such a wide, creative range of dog products?

-How do you ensure your products/ services appeal specifically to a Canadian market?
+How do you ensure your products/ services appeal to a Canadian market?